What is a mother blessing?

 What would GMD’s role be?

 If you decide that you would like us to support you in having a motherblessing, there are lots of aspects we can help with.
-These would include:
+There are two main ways we can support you, there is a ‘planning and organising’ package and a ‘facilitating’ package.

-- we would offer you a ‘holding space’ session to talk about anything that is on your mind that you may want to process before your motherblessing
+- a ‘holding space’ session to talk about anything that is on your mind that you may want to process before your motherblessing

 - setting up a WhatsApp group chat with all of your invitees so that we can explain what a motherblessing is and what they can expect from it